awsdocs/amazon-ec2-user-guide/doc_source/using-public-data-sets.md

 After you have created your new data set volume, you need to attach it to an EC2 instance to access the data \(this instance must also be in the same Availability Zone as the new volume\)\.
 For more information, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.

 After you have attached the volume to an instance, you need to mount the volume on the instance\.
-For more information, see [Making an Amazon EBS Volume Available for Use](ebs-using-volumes.md)\.
+For more information, see [Making an Amazon EBS Volume Available for Use on Linux](ebs-using-volumes.md)\.

 If you restored a snapshot to a larger volume than the default for that snapshot, you must extend the file system on the volume to take advantage of the extra space\.
 For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](ebs-modify-volume.md)\.